killianogorman/killianog/README.md

 - 👋 Hi, I’m @killianog
-- 👀 I’m interested in Umberella Accademy & Discord
+- 👀 I’m interested in Web development and JavaScript
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on Notion API
+- 💞️ I’m looking to collaborate on Web development
 - 📫 How to reach me ...

 <!---